estevanmaito/front-end-quiz/README.md

 ```
 1. [ ] What is ```NaN```?
 What is its type?
 How can you reliably test if a value is equal to NaN?
 1. [ ] Discuss possible ways to write a function ```isInteger(x)``` that determines if ```x``` is an integer.
+1. [ ] What is the main advantage of using the ```addEventListener``` method to register an event handler versus assigning a handler to a specific element property?

 ## Testing